alinnman/celestial-navigation/WORKFLOW.md

 # Short description of the workflow and maths of celestial navigation

-This is a short description of the logical steps you take when performing celestial navigation.
+This is a short description of the steps you take when performing celestial navigation.

-*Before we start: All symbols below are in vector notation and vector algebraic operations are used.
+*Before we start: All symbols below are in vector notation and vector algebraic operations are used. (dot and cross products, absolute values, trigonometrics).
 All angles are measured in radians.
 You need to know the difference between spherical coordinates (on a sphere) and cartesian (3D) coordinates and the conversion formula between them.